Filochet/secbench/doc/tutorials/storage_walkthrough.md

 ds_ex.add_asset("demo_asset", b"anything you want")
 ```

-For continuing the tutorial, we close the HDF5 file used for creating the dataset.
+To continue the tutorial, we close the HDF5 file used for creating the dataset.

 ```{code-cell} ipython3
 store.close()